What is a Protection Order?

 What is the process for requesting firearm removal?

-• When filling out the Petition for Protection Order, indicate in “Section 12” and/or ‘Section O’, your request for surrender/prohibition of weapons.
+- When filling out the form called Petition for Protection Order, indicate in ‘Section 12’ and/or ‘Section O’, your request for surrender/prohibition of weapons.
+If you have specific information about firearms the restrained person owns or possesses, please complete ‘Attachment E’ of the petition.

-• At the full court hearing, the judge can issue an Order to Surrender & Prohibit Weapons (OTSW).
-After an OTSW is issued, the respondent may not possess, control, access, purchase or receive firearms for the duration of the order and must immediately turn in any and all firearms (or any other dangerous weapons) and concealed pistol licenses to the police.
-Law enforcement will hold and properly store the items while the order is in place.
+- When an OTSW is issued, the respondent may not possess, control, access, purchase, receive, or attempt to purchase or receive firearms, for the duration of the order.
+They must immediately turn in all firearms (or any other dangerous weapons) and concealed pistol licenses to the police.

 What is the process for physical removal of firearms?

-• When an OTSW is issued, respondents must immediately surrender all firearms and dangerous weapons to the law enforcement officer serving the protection order.
+- When an Order to Surrender & Prohibit Weapons (OTSW) is issued, respondents must immediately surrender all firearms and dangerous weapons to the law enforcement officer serving the protection order.

-• At the time of surrender, a law enforcement officer taking possession of firearms, dangerous weapons, and any concealed pistol license shall issue a receipt identifying everything that was surrendered and provide a copy of the receipt to the respondent.
+- At that time, the officer taking possession of firearms, dangerous weapons, and any concealed pistol license will issue a receipt to submit to the court identifying everything that was surrendered and will provide a copy of the receipt to the respondent.

-• The law enforcement agency shall file the original receipt with the court within 24 hours after service of the order and retain a copy of the receipt, electronically whenever electronic filing is available.
+- The law enforcement agency will file the original receipt with the court within 24 hours after service of the order, electronically whenever electronic filing is available, and will retain a copy of the receipt.

 Resources